Regular Expression Pattern

 A pattern language for searching and replacing text.
 Combines special and literal characters to define string patterns.

 A regular expression pattern is a pattern language used for searching, replacing, and validating text.
-It combines special characters (metacharacters) with literal characters to define string patterns.
+It combines metacharacters (special characters) with literal characters to define string patterns.
+Originating from mathematician Stephen Kleene's formal language theory in the 1950s, regex is now supported by virtually every programming language and text editor.